Hatebreed: Weight of the False Self (2017–2024)

+Fatal Paradox (2025–present)

-Hatebreed is currently working on a new album, which is tentatively due for release in 2025.
-In June of 2025 guitarist Wayne Lozinak stepped away during the band’s European tour due to a brain tumor diagnosis.
-On July 21, 2025 they released new music for the first time in 5 years with the single “Make the Demons Obey” Matt Bachand then took over for the rest of the tour.
+As early as 2023, Hatebreed began working on new material for their ninth studio album.
+In June 2025, guitarist Wayne Lozinak stepped away during the band's European tour due to a brain tumor diagnosis.
+On July 21, 2025, they released new music for the first time in five years with the single "Make the Demons Obey" Matt Bachand then took over for the rest of the tour.
 Lozinak underwent successful surgery to remove the tumor in August.
+The band then performed at the Sonic Temple music festival in Columbus, Ohio in May of 2025.
 In the summer of 2025, they resurrected the Summer Slaughter tour, headlining alongside Bleeding Through and Malevolence.
-In October of 2025, they supported Killswitch Engage on their UK/Ireland tour, this also seen the return of Lozinak post surgery.
+They co-headlined Michigan Metal Fest in August of 2025 with Chelsea Grin and Hed PE.
+In October 2025, they supported Killswitch Engage on their UK/Ireland tour, this also seen the return of Lozinak post-surgery.

+The band was confirmed to be making an appearance at Welcome to Rockville, which took place in Daytona Beach, Florida in May 2026.
+In June, they headlined the Summer Slaughter tour for a second consecutive year, with support from Devourment, Incantation, and Snuffed on Sight.
+That same month, it was announced that Hatebreed had signed with BLKIIBLK Records, and their ninth studio album Fatal Paradox will be released on November 6, 2026.
+They will tour Europe with Life of Agony in support of the album.